KS2-FR/KS2.Drive/README.md

 # KS2.Drive
-This software allows you to mount a webDAV / AOS server as if it was a local HDD.
+This software allows you to mount a webDAV / AOS server as if it was a local HDD.<br/>
 It is similar to what webdrive© or netdrive© do.

-The software is intented to be used in conjunction with Alfresco ECM but should work with any webDAV server.
+The software is intented to be used in conjunction with Alfresco ECM (and tested as is) but should work with any webDAV server.

 Usage :